anthonykrivonos/Romeo-API/README.md

-# Romeo #
+# Romeo Web API #

-> HackPrinceton submission where users create competing renditions of audio files.
+> Web App portion of HackPrinceton submission where users create competing renditions of audio files.

 Developed By